duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 You can see here how a modern SLAM system represents the environment:

 <figure class="flow-subfigures">
-    <figcaption>ORB SLAM</figcaption>
+    <figcaption>ORB SLAM 2</figcaption>
     <iframe style='width: 20em; height:auto' src="https://www.youtube.com/embed/ufvPS5wJAx0" frameborder="0" allowfullscreen="true"></iframe>
 </figure>

 Note how the SLAM map differs from what a human would see in an image.
-The SLAM system sees lines and points which appear salient visually, while the human would recognize objects and how they are arranged.
+The SLAM system sees lines and points which appear salient visually, while the human would recognize walls and objects, and how they are arranged.
-One core thing the SLAM system is missing is that it doesn't *understand* what it is seeing.
+One core thing the SLAM system is missing is that it doesn't *understand* what it is seeing, in the sense that elements it sees don't have meaning.
 Not only could understanding help make the representation more compact (leading to a more scalable system), it would make the map more meaningful (and possibly make the system more robust), and make the systems more intelligent.

 Here are examples of cases where having some kind of understanding of what is around can help SLAM:

 <figure class="flow-subfigures">
-    <figcaption> Examples of cases where prior knowledge would help SLAM</figcaption>
+    <figcaption> Examples of cases where some kind of understanding would help SLAM.</figcaption>
         <figure>
-            <figcaption> A scene looking visually different.</figcaption>
+            <figcaption> A scene looking visually different.
+Understanding would allow to know what should remain and what could change.</figcaption>
             <img style='width:20em; height:auto' src="figures/winter_summer.png"/>
         </figure>
         <figure>